By Terry Trucco

 No one stayed at the Chelsea for the cutting edge interior decor, of course.
 “We could have had a fair-sized railroad flat in the East Village for what we were paying,” Smith writes.
 “But to dwell in this eccentric and damned hotel provided a sense of security as well as a stellar education.”

 The highlight was the lobby, Bard’s sprightly gallery of contemporary art and a congenial gathering place.
-There was no room service so, with coffee and a donut from the deli across the street, we curled up in a big chair and took in the scene.
+There was no room service so, with coffee and a donut from the deli across the street, I curled up in a big chair and took in the scene.
 The art, which included a painting from Larry Rivers’ Dutch Masters series, was magnificent.
 And a lively collection of residents passed through, from old ladies in shorts and straw hats to sleek young artists and actors.
 Everyone stopped to pet a big white dog gnawing a bone by a battered coffee table.
-The $85 we paid seemed almost a bargain if you were on a budget, craved local color and weren’t too particular.
-That said, we were happy to check out.
+The $85 I paid seemed almost a bargain if you were on a budget, craved local color and weren’t too particular.
+That said, I was happy to check out.

 The Chelsea spiffed up its rooms somewhat in the ensuing years (new furniture and bedding; same old radiators and plumbing).
 Tenants fell into categories – high-rent residents, like Hans van den Broek the lead character in Joseph O’Neill’s Netherland, paying $5,000 a month for capacious, high-ceilinged apartments, residents grandfathered into rooms at low rents and overnighters ponying up $200 in the hopes of scoring Sid and Nancy’s room.
 Though transients made the Chelsea a hotel, they held the lowest status.
 The hotel’s 100 permanent residents will be allowed to stay, according to The New York Times.

-We stopped by the Chelsea last week and hung out in the lobby for a while.
-Though camera-laden tourists outnumbered latter-day Patti Smiths and the oddball characters we encountered when qw stayed, it stood out as one of the great New York hotel lobbies, a low-key, sui generis place to plop in a chair and drink in the atmosphere.
+I stopped by the Chelsea last week and hung out in the lobby for a while.
+Though camera-laden tourists outnumbered latter-day Patti Smiths and the oddball characters I encountered when I stayed, it stood out as one of the great New York hotel lobbies, a low-key, sui generis place to plop in a chair and drink in the atmosphere.
 The Chelsea has been living on its legend for years, and that’s not going anywhere.
-But we’ll miss that lobby.
+But I’ll miss that lobby.
 Maybe they won’t ruin it, but it’s hard to be optimistic.